visnu1/-Types-phNumber-timeZone/README.md

-# timeZone.js
+# Local Information Processing Library

+## Overview

-timeZone.js is a  Javascript library that helps to get current time and location data for phone number, area code, or country code.
+This project is a TypeScript library designed to process and standardize local information, specifically focused on determining area or country details from input text.
+It includes functionalities like:

-Supporting US & Canada Area Codes and all the Country Codes.
+- Standardizing phone codes and text input.
+- Validating options for processing local information.
+- Detecting whether input text is an area code or country code.
+- Adding specific location and country information.
+- Handling U.S. and Canadian regions differently.

+The main aim of this library is to provide a flexible and type-safe way to determine geographical data, making it particularly useful for applications dealing with phone numbers, country identification, or geographical zoning.

 ## Getting Started